Learning What To Hear: Boosting Sound-Source Association For Robust Audiovisual Instance Segmentation: Method

 \subsection{Sound-Aware Ordinal Counting loss}

 To enhance the sound-source awareness in our framework, we design a count token $q_{\text{cnt}} \in \mathbb{R}^{D}$ to optimize the weights with our SAOC loss.
-The count token is concatenated with frame queries, and aggregates the information about the number of sound sources in the object localizer.
+The count token is a learnable embedding that is concatenated with frame queries, and aggregates the information about the number of sound sources in the object localizer.
+We denote by $q^{AV}_{cnt}$ the count token after the segmentation decoder.
 Following previous work~\cite{shi2023corn}, we model counting sound instances as an ordinal regression problem using conditional probabilities to ensure rank consistency.
-The count token $q_{\text{cnt}}^{AV}$ is processed by $\phi_{\text{cnt}}: \mathbb{R}^{D} \rightarrow \mathbb{R}^{K_{\max}}$ to predict:
+The count token $q_{\text{cnt}}^{AV}$ is processed by linear projection head $\phi_{\text{cnt}}: \mathbb{R}^{D} \rightarrow \mathbb{R}^{K_{\max}}$ to predict:

 where $p_0 = P(\hat{N}_{obj} > 0)$ is the marginal probability and $p_k = P(\hat{N}_{obj} > k | \hat{N}_{obj} > k-1)$ for $k \in \{1, ..., K_{\max}-1\}$ are conditional probabilities.

 Given ground-truth count $N_{obj}$, we define ordinal targets $t_k = \mathbbm{1}[N_{obj} > k]$ and compute our SAOC loss: